antoniolopesgomes/tedi/README.md

     });
 ```

+#Meaningfull errors
+All the concepts of express are encapsulated in a contract

 #Filters

 You can add filters to any route.
 Filters are classes that wrap the concept of an express middleware.